SParry2244/Applied-Data-Science-Capstone/README.md

 Falcon9 launches performed by SpaceX and the final outcome wether they landed succesfully or not on their first stage.
-We used this data to perform some exploratory analyzis and visualizations, in order to train a predictive classification model with machine learning techniques that would predict the outcome of a new launch based in a series of attributes.
+We used this data to perform some exploratory analyzis and visualizations, in order to train a predictive classification model with machine learning techniques that would predict the outcome of the first stage of a new launch based on this information.

 As the project is meant to follow a satandarized sequence of steps to allow for evaluation, the different activities proposed are divided into 7 Jupyter Notebooks, a python code for a dashboard,